 To have a successful brand, you need to laser-focus on a specific niche that serves a specific audience.
 A great brand building exercise is finding your target audience.

 Examples of brands that have identified their target audiences are:

 - Millennials between the ages of 21-32 years old who want more freedom from their 9-5 jobs and want to build their 6-figure digital business from their laptops

 - Consulting for entrepreneurs doing at least $1MM in annual revenue who want to be first-time authors

 - Health and Wellness coaching for first-time moms who want to get in better shape

 When you are identifying your target audience: the more specific, the better.

 By adding this simple modifier, they can speak the language of individuals who own exotic, vintage, and luxury cars.
-There may be specific products that are much less abrasive on these vehicles’ paint and a particular detailing method, different from other standard automobiles.
+There may be specific products that are much less abrasive on these vehicles’ paint and a particular detailing method, different from the competition.

 You could get more specific in this same arena by focusing on car owners who have pets between the ages of 35 and 65 with incomes of $125,000-plus in Palm Beach, Florida.

 You could speak to these individuals by integrating cleaning products that are natural, organic, and safe for pets.
 The options are virtually limitless!